BraunMichael/Misc/README.md

 # Misc
 Miscellaneous Code, see https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet for a Github markdown cheatsheet

+# UbuntuSetup.txt
+Script and information for setting up a new Ubuntu install and some desired programs.
+Use in combination with readme at https://github.com/BraunPenguin/InstanceSegmentation-Detectron2 for Instance Segmentation.

+# ChromeDarkTheme
+Simply Dark Chrome Theme

+Add to chrome by downloading, going to chrome://extensions, enable developer mode, then drag and drop the .crx file into chrome.
+Instructions source: https://blog.hunter.io/how-to-install-a-chrome-extension-without-using-the-chrome-web-store-31902c780034

+# Green With Envy
+Nvidia graphics monitor and overclocking utility for Ubuntu from https://gitlab.com/leinardi/gwe.
+See UbuntuSetup.txt for installation/use info.

 # Setting up Github with MATLAB
 Combines information from MATLAB's docs (https://www.mathworks.com/help/matlab/matlab_prog/set-up-git-source-control.html) and this post (https://medium.com/rkttu/set-up-ssh-key-and-git-integration-in-windows-10-native-way-c9b94952dd2c)